-Ian Myers - Director of Finance & Operations
+Finance & Operations Director

 Ian handles the finances for the agency and is the department’s Information Technology manager and Social Media manager.
 A native Nashvillian, and the son of a local artist and illustrator, Ian grew up in a household surrounded by art and culture.
 He is an Addy Award winning designer, an accomplished cook and avid brewer.
 Ian has a BS in Interdisciplinary Studies with concentrations in Art and English from Tennessee State University.